RomitGandhi07/book-summary-fetcher/README.md

-# task-wikipedia-endpoint
+# Book-Summary-Fetcher

-generated using Luminus version "3.69"

-The task is fetch the summary of the book from wikipedia.
+The task is fetch the wikipedia summary of the book from wikipedia using the name of the book.
+If the book name is not valid then it will return "No Results Found.."

 ## Prerequisites